Skip to main content

 About The Department of Neurology, Fortis Hospital, Noida

-Fortis Hospital, Noida has been awarded the best hospital for brain stroke management in North India by World Stroke Organisation.
+With a dedicated stroke program, cutting-edge therapies, and a highly experienced team, Fortis Noida has also been awarded the Best Hospital for Brain Stroke Management in North India by the World Stroke Organisation.

 Image